[Learn Korean I8] ”-(으)ㄴ 채(로)”, ” -(으)ㄹ 만큼 ”, “-는 반면(에)”

 고양이가 아침에 집을 나간 채 아직도 안 돌아왔다.

-A cat hasn’t come back yet while it went out in the morning.
+A cat hasn’t returned yet; it went out in the morning.

 In this sentence, 나가다 “to go out” is a verb.

 You add -ㄴ 채 to make 나간 채 “while (a cat) went out.”
-Let’s look at the next example.
+Let’s look at the following example.

 경찰은 미해결인 채로 사건 수사를 종료했다.

-The police stopped the investigation of a case with it unsolved.
+The police stopped the investigation of an unsolved case.

 In this sentence, 미해결 is a noun, which means “being unsolved.”
 You can attach 인 채로 to make 미해결인 채로 “with it unsolved.”